Binocular vision: Contour stereotests

 Examples of contour stereotests include the Titmus stereotests, of which the Titmus fly stereotest is the best-known example, in which an image of a fly is shown with deviations at the edges.
 The patient uses 3D glasses to look at the image and determine whether a 3D figure can be seen.
 The degree of deviation in the images varies, for example, 400-100 arc seconds and 800-40 arc seconds.

 Vision therapy

 Vision therapy is a controversial treatment to improve stereopsis.
+There have been cases of spontaneous unexpected stereopsis improvements, e.g. by watching a 3D movie in the cinema, and by doing so, permanently enhancing the stereo perception for an individual.